JacobLewandowskiDev/Denarius-Finance-Manager/README.md

 # DENARIUS - Personal Finance Manager

 ## How to run app
-1. Simply copy the repository and run the hello-1.0-SNAPSHOT-jar-with-dependencies.jar file.
+1. Simply copy the repository and run the financeManager-0.0.1-SNAPSHOT-with-dependencies.jar file.
 2. After the file has finished downloading all the required dependencies just run the Main class within the app
-3. Open Browser and open localhost on port 8081
+3. Open Browser and open localhost on port 8080

 ## User Features
-- Choose from a range of languages (stored in a SQL database), in which you will be greeted by the webapp.
-- Add a to do point to the list.
-- Check/Uncheck your to do's.
-- The app stores the list with their respected to do checkboxes in its database for future use.
+- Login into one of the premade accounts (normal user or admin user).
+- Contact the creators (thats me) via email.
+- Manage your finances, by using the wide viarity of functions presented to the user within the user interface
+- Keep track of your spending, by creating a list of the purchases you make.
+- View how much money you are spending on what type of financial branch.
+- Track the prices of your crypto investments thanks to the implementation of the Coinbase API
 ## Tech stack used for the project
 - Back-end: Java.
-- Data storage: SQL.
+- Data storage: MySQL.
-- Front-end: HTML, CSS
+- Front-end: HTML, CSS, JavaScript
 - Project build and management automation: Maven.
-- Database migrations: FlyWay.
-- Web server: TomCat.
-- Spring boot.
+- Spring.

 ## Future features
-- Remove To do's
+- Implement new account creation code.